 A spokesperson for the Campaign told the Eastern Daily Press (EDP): 'This is a disastrous appointment for service users and carers, the head of the commissioners who have starved NSFT of funding has now taken over the organisation.
 It’s a travesty and the council of governors whose job it is to represent service users, carers, staff, and the public ignored the views of the appointment panels and approved this appointment instead of listening to feedback.'

-Waveney Labour and the Campaign to Save Mental Health Services in Norfolk and Suffolk have condemned a 'disastrous' decision to appoint the outgoing head of the Norfolk and Waveney Sustainability...
+Waveney Labour and the Campaign to Save Mental Health Services in Norfolk and Suffolk have expressed concern over the appointment of the outgoing head of the Norfolk and Waveney Sustainability...

 The Waveney Labour Group has called for archives currently held at the Lowestoft Record Office to be relocated to a renovated Town Hall.